mjordan/persistent_identifiers/README.md

 ### Writing minters

 Minters are Drupal modules that define a service that mints persistent identifiers.
 At a minimum, a minter module contains a services file (`sample_minter.service.yml`) that registers the service.
-The service must use the ID pattern `persistent_identifers.minter.sample`, where `sample` is specifc to the minter.
+The service must use the ID pattern `persistent_identifiers.minter.sample`, where `sample` is specifc to the minter.

 The service class is implemented in the module's `src/Minter` directory.
 The persistent identifier is generated within and returned by the class's `mint()` method.
 See the source code in `modules/sample_minter` for more information.